-- Wheat after wheat with take-all root rot evident (white heads, infected roots) in the previous crop. - Second and third consecutive wheat crop following a wheatrow crop rotation. - Second and third consecutive wheat crop after legumes with quackgrass problems. - Wheat following quackgrass, brome grass, bentgrass, or other grasses that host the fungus and make the soil conducive to take-all.
+- Wheat after wheat with evidence of take-all infected roots in previous crops. - Second and third consecutive wheat crop following a wheatrow crop or legume rotation, especially where N is deficient. - Wheat following crops where there is a high incidence of quackgrass, brome grass, bentgrass, or other grasses that host the fungus and make the soil conducive to takeall.
 (Barley acts like wheat in crop rotation sequences.)